vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 ```
 Again, as the input shape of `x` hasn't changed, the compiled version will be
 used, hence the value of `b` in the function won't be updated.
 However, `b` is
-actually a variable in the graph, unlike our previous example modifying
+actually a variable in the graph, unlike our previous example modifying `shift`
-`shift`.
-JAX maintains functional purity in the compiled function by adding `b`
+where it is a constant in the graph.
+JAX maintains functional purity in the
-as an **implicit argument** in the traced graph.
-Hence, the graph is
+compiled function by adding `b` as an **implicit argument** in the traced graph.
-functionally pure, however `b` is essentially a constant for us as we have no
+Hence, the graph is functionally pure, however `b` is essentially a constant for
-way of modifying this implicit argument at a Python-level without recompiling.
+us as we have no way of modifying this implicit argument at a Python-level
+without recompiling.

 Generally speaking, the **final compiled function** is pure.
 However, the
-Python-level function we created isn't necessarily pure, and `jax.jit` can
+Python-level function we created isn't necessarily pure.
+Despite this, `jax.jit`
-still be applied, but needs care.
+can still be applied but requires care.
 I would summarise the caveats as follows
 though:
-- Code that does not manipulate JAX arrays will not be traced and only called
+- Code that does not manipulate JAX arrays will not be traced and is only called
-  during tracing itself (as the Python interpreter steps through the function,
+during tracing itself (as the Python interpreter steps through the function, and
-  and evaluates the code like any other Python code).
-Examples of this include
+evaluates the code like any other Python code).
+Examples of this include `print`
-  `print` statements and setting Python level variables, as well as
+statements and setting Python level variables, as well as Python-level
-  Python-level conditionals and loops.
+conditionals and loops.
 - Code that does manipulate JAX arrays **but** the JAX array is not an argument
   to the Python function (perhaps it is global, relative to the function) we
   are jit compiling will be traced, but those variables in the graph will take